willdady/thunderchild/README.markdown

 #### {% entry %}

+Returns a single Entry by it's slug.

 Usage:

 	{% entry 'my-entry-slug' as my_entry %}

-By default all entries have the following attributes
+All Entry objects have the following attributes:

 *author* - The entry's author.
 A [User](https://docs.djangoproject.com/en/1.4/topics/auth/#users) object.
 *title* - The entry's title.